da-vaibhav/khalilstemmler-blog/src/pages/articles/software-design-architecture/full-stack-software-design.md

 The very first step towards creating long-lasting software is figuring out how to write **clean code**.

-Clean code is code that is easy to understand and change.
+If you ask anyone what they think constitutes _clean code_, you'll probably get a different answer every time.
+A lot of times, you'll hear that _clean code_ is code that is easy to understand and change.
 At the low-level, this manifests in a few design choices like:

 - being consistent
 - preferring meaningful variable, method and class names over writing comments